eduxstad/MarkReadDemo/README.md

 # MarkReadDemo
-A reproduction of Android's `NotificationManager.cancel()` unexpected behavior
+A reproduction of Android's `NotificationManagerCompat.cancel()` unexpected behavior

 This demo was created as a result of looking into a [Signal Messenger bug](https://github.com/signalapp/Signal-Android/issues/9410).
-In short, attempting  to cancel a notification while it is processing a inline reply fails, causing the reply to be psuedo processed with subsequent attempts to cancel the notification also failing.
+In short, attempting  to cancel a notification while it is processing an inline reply fails, causing the reply to be psuedo processed with subsequent attempts to cancel the notification also failing.
 In practical terms, this means that Signal's "Mark Read" button fails to work after inline replying to the message.